Senator, mocked by Trump as Pocahontas, cites DNA test

-WASHINGTON (Reuters) - Democratic Senator Elizabeth Warren, citing favorable DNA evidence, lashed back at U.S. President Donald Trump on Monday over his ridicule of her claim of Native American heritage, in a preview of what might be a bare-knuckles presidential showdown in 2020.
+WASHINGTON (Reuters) - Democratic Senator Elizabeth Warren, whom U.S. President Donald Trump has ridiculed as “Pocahontas” for claiming Native American heritage, lashed back on Monday, citing DNA evidence she said supports her assertion, in what could be a preview of a bare-knuckles presidential campaign in 2020.

 For years, Trump, a Republican, has mocked the Massachusetts lawmaker’s assertion that she has Native American ancestry, calling her “fake Pocahontas” at political rallies.